sharktacos/OpenColorIO-configs/docs/VFXpulls.md

  - **CDL Shot Grades** Any per-shot grades (for example normalizing the exposure for continuity in a sequence) done by the DIT for on set dailies should be passed to VFX in the form of ASC-CDL files.
 These are typically included in the EDL.
 This is likewise to help ensure that editorial proxies of VFX shots can easily be matched to the original dailies proxy in editorial.
 Here's a helpful [video explaining this](https://youtu.be/yjyUEnACMGY) as well as [this video](https://youtu.be/uaynELBZdSE) which provides a detailed walk-through this color pipeline in Davinci Resolve.

  - **Framing Charts** Based on the framing charts shot by production the pulls facility scales the frames to a common working resolution prior to delivery to the VFX vendor.
 The pulls facility should deliver all necessary framing charts to the VFX vendor.
-We will reference these charts along with the production's speifications to verify correctness.
+We will reference these charts along with the production's specifications to verify correctness.

 A **VFX Round Trip** should be performed with all of the above to ensure that everything is working according to the specifications decided on by the production and imaging teams.
-VFX will return a proxy movie "VFX Quicktime" that will be compared to the Reference Quicktime sent from editorial to ensure and exaxt match in color and framing.
+VFX will return a proxy movie "VFX Quicktime" that will be compared to the Reference Quicktime sent from editorial to ensure an exact match in color and framing.
 The following video from Netflix Studios provides a nice overview of the process and why it's important:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qlqiBNsqNps" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>